behouba/msr_2025/readme.md

+# MSR 2025: Analysis Of The Evolution of Libraries in Maven Central Ecosystem

+This repository contains the code and instructions to reproduce the analysis conducted for our study on the evolution of libraries within the Maven Central ecosystem.
+The study focuses on two key research questions:
+1. **Do libraries tend to use more dependencies than in the past?**
+2. **Is the rhythm of library releases higher than in the past, and how has this rhythm evolved over time?**

+This repository is based on a fork of [Neo4jWeaverDocker](https://github.com/Goblin-Ecosystem/Neo4jWeaverDocker).
+The section **# Setup Goblin Dataset and Weaver Docker** is directly adapted from the original repository to simplify the setup of the Maven Central database and Weaver API using Docker.

+Additionally, the repository contains Jupyter notebooks in the `notebooks` folder to facilitate data exploration, visualization, and reproducibility of the analysis.

+---

 # Setup Goblin dataset and weaver docker

 This directory allows you to set up the [Maven Central Neo4j database](https://zenodo.org/records/11104819) and the [Weaver API](https://github.com/Goblin-Ecosystem/goblinWeaver) easily using Docker.